-These are the best coworking spaces New York is boasting today, and you need to know about them if you’re serious about building an empire.
+These are the best coworking spaces NYC is boasting today, and you need to know about them if you’re serious about building an empire.
 They’re so aesthetically pleasing and convenient that you may never want to leave the office again.

 One look at this stunning coworking space and you might just want to live here.
 The interior of this high-ceiling workspace is a result of the building’s former life as an auction house for artists and collectors in the 1930s.
 That artistic flair is retained in Neuehouse, which rocks leather, timber and brick across most of its surfaces.
 It’s been extremely popular among creative entrepreneurs and also boasts luxurious extras like cultural programming, artisan-roasted coffee, an impressive food counter, art exhibitions and noise-cancelling headphones.
 Oh, and happy hour.
 All of this comes with the standard wi-fi, printing and meeting room access.

 Location: 110 E 25th St, New York